 Here’s one more example.

-Here’s another more recent example from the early 2023 rally.
-This trade is based on the Rounded Bottom strategy.
-A video on this was recently added to the Complete Method Stock Swing Trading Course.
+Here’s another example from the early 2023 rally.
+This trade is based on the Rounded Bottom strategy which is discussed in the Complete Method Stock Swing Trading Course.

 For a step-by-step video guide on how to swing trade stocks, including how to find stocks poised for potentially explosive moves, check out my Complete Method Stock Swing Trading Course.